What to expect from the program

 Our state-of-the-art simulation lab prepares students to work collaboratively with other health-care professionals as part of an interdisciplinary team.

-For more information on becoming a registered pharmacy technician in the province of Alberta, visit the Alberta College of Pharmacy website.
+Visit the Alberta College of Pharmacy website for more information on becoming a registered pharmacy technician in the province of Alberta.

 The Pharmacy Technician diploma program of NorQuest College has been awarded accreditation by the Canadian Council for Accreditation of Pharmacy Programs for a five-year term, from July 1, 2017 – June 30, 2022.